Sideko-Inc/sideko/README.md

 </p>
 <br/>

-## Generate API developer experience tools with Sideko
+## Welcome to Sideko, the platform for creating REST API tools and documentation.

 Use _OpenAPI 3.x_ specifications to generate:
 - SDKs with types, tests, authentication, and code snippets